dclw29/DSFU-Net/README.md

 # Introduction

-Contained within this repository you will find models and processing scripts relating to DSFU-Net, a generative deep learning method developed to take a plane of diffuse scattering input and factorise it into the contributions from molecule form factor and chemical short-range order.
+Contained within this repository you will find models and processing scripts relating to DSFU-Net, a generative deep learning method developed to take a plane of diffuse scattering input and factorise it into the contributions from molecular form factor and chemical short-range order.
+It is designed for single crystal systems exhibiting binary substitutional disorder, with one disordered site per unit cell.
+While it may be useful for other systems, the interpretation of the separated components is not clear outside of these assumptions.
+For more information on the limitations to check whether DSFU-Net is appropiate for your data, please refer to the paper given below.

 We describe the various scripts and models present within this repo below as well as a demo on one of the validation examples such that you can see how it works with a working example.
 Please note this repo does not contain the training data as it is 100s of GB, but it does include the means to recreate.
-Also note the limitations discussed below to check whether DSFU-Net is appropiate for your data.

 # Citation